pharindoko/csv-pipe-playground/README.md

 ## what the purpose ?

-playground project to get an understanding how processing csv files in an event driven manner can work using python and specific frameworks.
+playground project to get an understanding how processing csv files in an event driven manner using docker-compose and specific frameworks without the use of cloud components.

 ![csv pipe playground](/image/csv-pipe-playground.png)